-This qualification reflects the role of workers participating in the design, implementation and evaluation of leisure, health activities and programs for clients in one or more sector areas.
+This Cert 4 level course CHC43415 Certificate IV in Leisure and Health qualification is delivered in Parramatta.
+It reflects the role of workers participating in the design, implementation and evaluation of leisure, health activities and programs for clients in one or more sector areas.
 Workers may be in residential facilities and/or in community agencies and day centres, completing specialised tasks and functions in relation to leisure and health.
 While workers are responsible for their own outputs, work is carried out under direct or indirect supervision within defined organisation guidelines.

 - Leisure and Therapy Assistant

 - Leisure & Activities worker

 - Lifestyle officer

 No licensing, legislative, regulatory or certification requirements apply to Certificate IV in Leisure and Health qualification at the time of publication.
 However, all students will be required to have a working with vulnerable people and police check before commencing work experience.

 - Good understanding of English